PSB 500 RE - Drill BOSCH - Free user manual and instructions

 Replacing the Drill Chuck

-For power tools without spindle lock, the drill chuck must be replaced by an authorised after-sales service agent for Bosch power tools.
+For power tools without spindle lock, the drill chuck must be replaced by an authorized after-sales service agent for Bosch power tools.

 The drill chuck must be tightened with a tightening torque of approx. 6-8 Nm.